PreferredAI/cornac/docs/source/user/quickstart.rst

         A **dataset** refers to a specific collection of input data that is used to train or test an algorithm.

     .. grid-item-card:: 2.
-Algorithms
+Models
         :columns: 12 12 6 6
         :padding: 3

-        An **algorithm** refers to a specific computational model or technique that is being used to do recommendation.
+        A **model** refers to a specific algorithm that is used to train on a dataset to learn patterns and make predictions.

     .. grid-item-card:: 3.
-Hyper-parameters
-        :columns: 12 12 6 6
-        :padding: 3

-        A **hype-rparameter** refers to a specific parameter or setting that is being adjusted or fine-tuned during the experimentation process.

-    .. grid-item-card:: 4.
 Evaluation metrics
         :columns: 12 12 6 6
         :padding: 3

         An **evaluation metric** refers to a specific performance measure or score that is being used to evaluate or compare different algorithms or models during the experimentation process.

-    .. grid-item-card:: 5.
+    .. grid-item-card:: 4.
 Experiments
         :columns: 12 12 6 6
         :padding: 3